Harry Styles Album Release And Description: One Direction ‘Making Smart Choices’

 “They didn’t box themselves into a corner singing and dancing.
 It didn’t have all the rules of the boy bands of the past where they’re too boy-next-door, too sickly sweet.
 They weren’t caricatures.”

 While One Direction was a boy band, they were not a cliché.
-Harry Styles, Zayn Malik, Niall Horan and Louis Tomlinson would not allow themselves to be pushed so far into the boy band mold that the could not get out.
+Harry Styles, Zayn Malik, Niall Horan, and Louis Tomlinson would not allow themselves to be pushed so far into the boy band mold that the could not get out.

-Payne, Tomlinson, Horan, Styles and Malik each had their own style.
+Payne, Tomlinson, Horan, Styles, and Malik each had their own style.
 They didn’t dress alike or do synchronized dancing.
 Not one of them was ever just blending into the background.
 Each of them captivated their share of the audience.

 One Direction’s Hiatus should serve to shake off what’s left of any boy band image by the time they reunite.
-Harry Styles, Zayn Malik, Louis Tomlinson and Liam Payne are all stars, all front men now, and all ready to rock whether separately or together.
+Harry Styles, Zayn Malik, Louis Tomlinson, and Liam Payne are all stars, all front men now, and all ready to rock whether separately or together.

 Harry Styles and Zayn Malik have powerful charisma.
 One Direction’s Niall Horan always has tremendous energy and a great personality.
 Liam Payne and Louis Tomlinson have tremendous star quality as well.
 All five are not only eye candy, they are all talented and each one has a unique stage presence.

 One Direction music was always a bit more rocking than most boy bands.
-Besides Harry Styles, Liam Payne, Louis Tomlinson, Niall Horan and Zayn Malik could actually sing and wrote most of their own songs.
+Besides Harry Styles, Liam Payne, Louis Tomlinson, Niall Horan, and Zayn Malik could actually sing and wrote most of their own songs.

-Rob Stinger continued to praise One Direction as Harry Styles, Liam Payne, Louis Tomlinson and Niall Horan distinguish themselves as solo artists.
+Rob Stinger continued to praise One Direction as Harry Styles, Liam Payne, Louis Tomlinson, and Niall Horan distinguish themselves as solo artists.

 “And today, they’re making smart choices.
 It doesn’t surprise me that there’s is a different path and they’re doing pretty well.
 With One Direction, they became so big everywhere and from day one that their spread is much wider than other previous boy bands.”